subra123/task-1-amrita/README.md

 # task-1-amrita
-# how i see yourself in another 5-10 Yrs
+# how i see myself in another 5-10 Yrs
 '''
 As a cyber security student, I see myself continuously learning and staying up-to-date